Asynchronous communication in remote work and why it matters

 - Difficulty keeping track: We've all experienced the pain of checking our email to discover a huge backlog.
 This can make it easy to miss something if you're being overloaded with messages.

-- It’s no replacement for direct interaction: While emails and direct messages can be very useful for efficient communication, they just aren’t as socially involved as an actual conversation.
-This is why, no matter how much you’re using asynchronous communication tools, phone calls and video calls are still important for your remote workers.
+- It's no replacement for direct interaction: Emails and direct messages can be very useful for efficient communication.
+But they just aren't as socially involved as an actual conversation.
+This is why, no matter how much you're using asynchronous communication tools, phone calls and video calls are still important for your remote workers.

-- They can enable procrastination: While the flexibility in response time can be great for employee focus, it can sometimes result in people taking longer to respond to something than they should, or forgetting outright.
+- They can enable procrastination: The flexibility in response time can be great for employee focus.
+But it can sometimes result in people taking longer to respond to something than they should, or forgetting outright.

-While it’s important to keep these disadvantages in mind, they can each be overcome with the proper organisation and implementation.
+It's important to keep these disadvantages in mind.
+But keep calm, and remember that you can overcome all of them with the proper organisation and implementation.

 How to make the most of asynchronous communication